tohalb/Data-Science/README.md

 In order to use both Python and R, Python was used for the 'data processing' elements (retrieving trading data, loading it into databases etc.) and R was used for the machine learning elements.

+My course presentation is at https://youtu.be/083FS8Ljdms

+Comments from course tutors:

+Instructor 1, Presentation:
+Nice presentation.
+You get across all of your key points.
+I especially like the story you tell with the consideration of trading fees.

+Instructor 1, Paper:
+Nice project Tom.

+Your approach is simple, but appropriate for the method and you provide a very good discussion around your problem area.